sgoldenlab/simba/docs/labelling_aggression_tutorial.md

 Note that SimBA performs similar functions such as the open-source [JWatcher](http://www.jwatcher.ucla.edu/) or commercial [Noldus Observer](https://www.noldus.com/human-behavior-research/products/the-observer-xt) systems, with the exception that SimBA automates the backend integration of behavioral annotation with creating predictive classifiers.
 If you already have such annotations stored in alterantive file formats, like [JWatcher](http://www.jwatcher.ucla.edu/) or [Noldus Observer](https://www.noldus.com/human-behavior-research/products/the-observer-xt), they can be appended directly to the tracking data and no behavioral annotations needs to be done in SimBA.
 For example, the [Crim13 dataset](http://www.vision.caltech.edu/Video_Datasets/CRIM13/CRIM13/Main.html) was annotated using [Piotr’s Matlab Toolbox](https://github.com/pdollar/toolbox) and we appended the annotations to the tracking data using a version of [this script](https://github.com/sgoldenlab/simba/blob/master/misc/Caltech_2_DLC.py).

 If you already have annotation videos created with these alternative tools, or any other behavioral annotator, and would like to use them to create predictive classifiers, please let us know as we would like to write scripts that could process these data for SimBA.
 If you have created such scripts yourself, please consider contributing them to the community!

 **We will provide support in either scenario**.

 ## Step 1.
 Loading project_config file
 In the main SimBA menu, click on `File > Load Project > Load Project.ini > Browse File` and select the config file (project_config.ini) for the current project.
 This step **must** be done before proceeding to the next step.

-## 2. Opening labelling behavior window
+## Step 2.
+Opening labelling behavior window
 In the 'Load project' window, under `Label Behavior` click on `Select folder with frames`.
 This will prompt you to select a **folder** containing video frames (in png format).
-When the folder is selected a new window pops up displaying the first frame of the video.
-If you don't have frames for the videos that you want to label, they need to be created.
-For information on how to create the frames in SimBA check these parts of the tutorial: [1](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#extract-frames), [2](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-4-extract-frames-into-project-folder).
+Following folder selection a new window will display the first frame of the video.
+If you have not extracted the frames for the videos that you want to label, they need to be created now.
+For information on how to extract video frames in SimBA, please check these parts of the tutorial: [1](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#extract-frames), [2](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-4-extract-frames-into-project-folder).

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/labellingtable.PNG" width="752" height="802" />